Royals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Josiah Gray takes the mound for the Washington Nationals on Saturday at Kauffman Stadium against Salvador Perez and the Kansas City Royals.
-First pitch is at 4:10 PM ET.
+Daniel Lynch gets the nod for the Kansas City Royals on Sunday at Kauffman Stadium against Jeimer Candelario and the Washington Nationals.
+First pitch is at 2:10 PM ET for the final game of a three-game series.

-The Royals are favored in this one, at -110, while the underdog Nationals have -110 odds to upset.
-The over/under for the contest has been set at 9 runs.
+The Royals are the favorite in this one, at -110, while the underdog Nationals have -110 odds to play spoiler.
+The total is 9 runs for the contest (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.